vermarobin8/GettingStarted-OSS/README.md

 Open source isn’t just for software, either.
 You can open source everything from data sets to books.
 Check out GitHub Explore for ideas on what else you can open source.

+### How to contribute to other projects?
+If your goal is to learn how to collaborate with others or understand how open source works, consider contributing to an existing project.
+Start with a project that you already use and love.
+Contributing to a project can be as simple as fixing typos or updating documentation.
+If you’re not sure how to get started as a contributor, check out our How to Contribute to Open Source guide.

 ### Google's opensource guide
  < Please fill details here >